aneesh98/Video-Player/README.md

 Go to the [latest release](https://github.com/aneesh98/Video-Player/releases/latest) and follow setup instructions.

 ## Development
+1. Install node, npm and git on your respective platform.
-1. Clone the repository from the [repo link](https://github.com/aneesh98/Video-Player.git) and checkout to master.
+2. Clone the repository from the [repo link](https://github.com/aneesh98/Video-Player.git) and checkout to master.
-2. Run `npm install` to install all node dependencies.
+3. Run `npm install` to install all node dependencies.
-3. Run `npm start` in one terminal session.
+4. Run `npm start` in one terminal session.
 (Note this will spin up a react development server at port 3000, and open http://localhost:3000 in your browser, however the browser version is not needed, and can be closed)
-4. Run `npm run electron` in another terminal to open electron app.
+5. Run `npm run electron` in another terminal to open electron app.